Diagonal flow detects topology of strata: Monodromy groups

-Combining \Cref{c:finite index} with the work of Calderon and Calderon--Salter \cite{Cal,Cal-Sal19a,Cal-Sal19b,Cal-Sal20}, we obtain a classification of the modular Rauzy--Veech groups and the Rauzy--Veech groups in relative homology, up to finite index, for genus at least five for non-hyperelliptic components.
-More precisely:
+We now combine \Cref{c:RV_finite_index_in_monodromy} with the work of Calderon and Calderon--Salter~\cite{Cal, Cal-Sal21a, Cal-Sal21b, Cal-Sal23}.
+We thus obtain a description (up to finite index) of the modular Rauzy--Veech groups $\Mod_Z(\calD_\lab)$ and also the Rauzy--Veech groups lying in $\Aut(\upH_1(S, Z; \ZZ)$ for non-hyperelliptic abelian components in genus at least five.

-\begin{corollary} Let $S$ be a topological surface of genus at least five.
-Let $\calC$ be a non-hyperelliptic component of a stratum of abelian differentials on $S$ whose set of marked points is $Z$.
-Let $\phi$ is the absolute framing induced by the horizontal vector field of a surface in $\calC$.
-We have that: \begin{enumerate} \item The modular Rauzy--Veech group in $\Mod(S, Z)$ is a finite-index subgroup of $\Mod(S, Z)[\phi]$, that is, of the stabiliser of $\phi$ inside $\Mod(S, Z)$. \item The Rauzy--Veech group in $\PAut(H_1(S, Z; \ZZ))$ is a finite-index subgroup of the kernel of the crossed homomorphism $\Theta_\phi \colon \PAut(H_1(S, Z; \ZZ)) \to H^1(S, \ZZ/2\ZZ)$ defined by Calderon--Salter \cite[Section 4]{Cal-Sal19b}. \end{enumerate} \end{corollary}
+\begin{corollary} Suppose that $\calC$ is a non-hyperelliptic, abelian stratum component.
+Suppose that $\calM(S, Z)$ is the associated moduli space.
+Suppose that $S$ has genus at least five.
+Suppose that $\phi$ is the framing of the unit tangent bundle $T^1(S - Z)$ induced by the horizontal vector field of $q \in \calC$.
+Let $\Mod(S, Z)[\phi]$ denote the stabiliser of $\phi$ in $\Mod(S, Z)$.
+Then we have: \begin{enumerate} \item The modular Rauzy--Veech group $\Mod_Z(\calD_\lab)$ is a finite-index subgroup of $\Mod(S, Z)[\phi]$. \item The Rauzy--Veech group in $\PAut(\upH_1(S, Z; \ZZ))$ is a finite-index subgroup of the kernel of the crossed homomorphism